 Somalia is strategically well located on the Horn of Africa along major international shipping routes through the Suez Canal and the Red Sea.

 An important export good for Somalia are live animals (sheep and goats in particular), which are mainly exported to the Arabian Peninsula.
-Other main export goods in 2023 were gold, postal stamps, and fish products.
+Other main export goods are gold, postal stamps, and fish products.

 The agricultural sector, which is dominated by livestock, contributes the largest share to the GDP.
 The agricultural sector mainly focusses on palm oil, copra, and cocoa for export.
 The extensive exploitation of fish and timber in the past led to the depletion of these resources.
 Somalia possesses some mineral resources like bauxite and phosphates.
 The industrial sector focusses on the processing of agricultural commodities, mainly the production of oil from coconut and other vegetables.

-As most of Somalia's exports enter the EU duty-free under the normal tariff regime, only a small share of about 2% of total EU imports from the country were eligible for EBA preferences in 2023.
-Somalia did not make use of EBA preferences.
+As most of Somalia's exports enter the EU duty-free under the normal tariff regime, only a small share of about 8% of total EU imports from the country were eligible for EBA preferences in 2024.
+Few of those used the EBA preferences.

-Only a small share of Somalia's exports to the EU were eligible for EBA preferences in 2023.
+Share of Somalia's exports to the EU were eligible for EBA preferences in 2024.

-Share of zero-duty imports from Somalia.
+Share of zero-duty imports from Somalia in 2024.
 Most imports are duty-free under normal EU tariffs.

-As a beneficiary of the EBA, Somalia is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
-Somalia has ratified 11 out of 15 core international conventions on the protection of human rights and labour standards.
-Additionally, Somalia has ratified 8 conventions on the protection of the environment and two conventions on good governance.
+As a beneficiary of the EBA, Somalia is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Somalia has ratified 11 out of 15 core international conventions on the protection of human rights and labour standards listed in the GSP Regulation.
+Additionally, Somalia has ratified all eight of the listed conventions on the protection of the environment and three conventions on good governance, most recently in 2021 the Convention Against Corruption.

 Access all info about EU-Somalia relations on the International Partnerships website.